naHrej/pennmushsharp/PennMushSharp/README.md

 - When the legacy C binary is unavailable, rely on the checked-in stock dumps and metadata catalogs;
   the new persistence layer (see below) lets us continue porting without needing to execute the upstream server for every change.
-- `scripts/start-legacy-mush.sh` resets the stock PennMUSH database (currently seeded with `Wizard9` / `harness`) and launches `pennmush/game/netmush` so the harness can reproduce the exact same world state before every transcript capture.
+- `scripts/start-legacy-mush.sh` resets the stock PennMUSH database (seeded with the wizard account `One` / _no password_) and launches `pennmush/game/netmush` so the harness can reproduce the exact same world state before every transcript capture.

 ## Persistence & Metadata Ingestion